Johnnie Armstrong

 Johnnie Armstrong or Johnie Armstrong was a Scottish raider and folk-hero.
-Johnnie Armstrong of Gilnockie was captured and hanged by King James V in 1530.
+Johnnie Armstrong of Gilnockie was captured and hanged by King James V in July 1530.
 He is related to the Baird family.
-There is a song which tells of his life and it is Child ballad number 169.
+Child ballad number 169 tells of his life.

 History

 John Armstrong of Langholm and Staplegorton, called Johnnie of Gilnockie, was a famous Scottish Border reiver of the powerful Armstrong family.
 A plunderer and raider, he operated along the lawless Anglo-Scottish Border in the early 16th century, before England and Scotland were joined by the Union of the Crowns.
 Like his fellow reivers, he raided into England when Scotland was in the ascendancy, and would change allegiances as power shifted.
 He led a band of a hundred and sixty men, despite having no income from rents.

 The romanticised picture of Armstrong was promoted by the nineteenth-century writings of Sir Walter Scott and Herbert Maxwell.
 Armstrong operated with impunity for some years under the protection of Robert Maxwell, 5th Lord Maxwell, as a leader of a gang of raiders.
 He burnt Netherby in Cumberland in 1527, in return for which William Dacre, 3rd Baron Dacre burnt him out at Canonbie in 1528; and Gavin Dunbar, the Archbishop of Glasgow as well as Chancellor of Scotland, intervened with an excommunication for Armstrong, whose activities made the central authority look weak and were a hindrance to diplomacy with England.
 When King James V took personal control of the situation, Armstrong and his men were dealt with severely, as rebels.
-In 1530, Armstrong was captured.
+In July 1530, Armstrong was captured.
 The king had promised him safe conduct, but he was hanged with 36 of his men at Caerlanrig chapel.
 A memorial to Armstrong and his men stands in the chapel graveyard.

+The King's hunting trip in July 1530

+The king's movements in July 1530 were recorded in his household book.
+The account lists food purchases and dates with the king's location.
+He left Linlithgow Palace on 2 July to ride to Peebles.
+Next, his entourage rode to Douglas Water, and James was at Caerlangrig on Tuesday 5 July.
+After his encounter with Johnnie Armstrong, James returned to Peebles, and spent a few days hunting at Cramalt Tower.
+On 20 July he returned to Linlithgow.